 However, if you have an educational qualification in the relevant field, it doesn’t matter when you obtained it.
 Insert it into the resume.
 Because the value of your educational qualifications never goes down.

-03. Use ample spacing, margins, right fonts and font sizes
+03. Make use of effective spacing, margins, right fonts and font sizes

 Also, another factor that affects your resume length is the font of your resume.
 Always keep the size of the resume font between 10-12 points.
 If you use a larger font size, your single page resume may be longer than two pages.